MALIBU Environmental Information

 As results are reviewed, it is also important to note that the thresholds requested by USEPA for MHS and JCES, for both air and surface wipe samples, are among of the most conservative (health protective) ever mandated by the EPA.

 The health and safety of our staff and students is our top priority.
-In order to ensure our students are learning in safe instructional environments, the District’s consultant, Environ, is utilizing proven testing and cleaning tactics, according to EPA and DTSC standards and reviewed by those agencies.
-The testing and cleaning methods used by Environ has also been successfully used in other Districts with similar concerns.
-The District does not set these standards, nor are we experts in this field.
+In order to ensure students are learning in safe instructional environments, the district’s consultant, Ramboll, is utilizing proven testing and cleaning tactics, according to EPA and DTSC standards and reviewed by those agencies.
+The testing and cleaning methods used by Ramboll have also been successfully used in other districts with similar concerns.
+The SMMUSD does not set these standards, nor are we experts in this field.
 For this reason, we are relying on highly qualified environmental experts and government oversight agencies to move this testing and cleaning program forward.